Azure/bicep-types-az/generated/apimanagement/microsoft.apimanagement/2016-10-10/types.md

 * **staticIPs**: string[] (ReadOnly): Static IP addresses of the API Management service virtual machines.
 Available only for Standard and Premium SKU.
 * **targetProvisioningState**: string (ReadOnly): The provisioning state of the API Management service, which is targeted by the long running operation started on the service.
 * **vpnconfiguration**: [VirtualNetworkConfiguration](#virtualnetworkconfiguration): Configuration of a virtual network to which API Management service is deployed.
 * **vpnType**: 'External' | 'Internal' | 'None': The type of VPN in which API Management service needs to be configured in.
-None (Default Value) means the API Management service is not part of any Virtual Network, External means the API Management deployment is set up inside a Virtual Network having an Internet Facing Endpoint, and Internal means that API Management deployment is setup inside a Virtual Network having an Intranet Facing Endpoint only.
+None (Default Value) means the API Management service is not part of any Virtual Network, External means the API Management deployment is set up inside a Virtual Network having an Internet Facing Endpoint, and Internal means that the API Management service deployment is set up inside a Virtual Network having an Intranet Facing Endpoint only.
+When vpnConfiguration is specified, vpnType must be specified.

 ## AdditionalRegion
 ### Properties